-Since 1972, we have been helping families, therapists, and educators all around the world make a difference in the lives of children with special needs.
+Since 1972, we have been helping families, therapists, and educators worldwide make a difference in the lives of children with special needs.
 In our nearly 50 years of operation, we have gained many incredible insights, techniques, and tools to help them thrive.

 In our blog, you can find those ideas turned into resources with you in mind.
 Whether you are a parent or professional, we hope you can find answers here.

 In 1994, after more than 20 years of operation in Tulsa, Oklahoma, USA, we implemented our Global Classroom program to equip parents, caregivers, teachers, and professionals in the USA and around the globe with the educational tools, training, and mentorship needed to care for children with special needs.

 Together we will show the world that a diagnosis is not measuring a child’s potential to succeed.

 We know it can be challenging to find tools and resources to understand and help children with special needs succeed.
 That is why we offer a wide range of learning opportunities.
 We want to provide you with the resources and training you need to impact the children in your community.

 Whether you are local, national, or international, there is an opportunity for you.

 February 12th, 8:00 am – 12:00 pm